TomKellyGenetics/2028/README.md

 It is straightforward to use the placeholder several times in a right-hand side expression.
-However, when the placeholder only appears in a nested expressions magrittr will still apply the first-argument rule.
+However, when the placeholder only appears in a nested expressions twothousandandtwentyeight will still apply the first-argument rule.
 The reason is that in most cases this results more clean code.

 `x %>% f(y = nrow(.), z = ncol(.))` is equivalent to `f(x, y = nrow(x),